eonu/sequentia/README.md

 1. the sequences are generally of different duration to each other,
 2. the observations within a given sequence (may) have temporal dependencies on previous observations which occured earlier within the same sequence, and these dependencies may be arbitrarily long.

-Sequentia aims to provide out-of-the-box machine learning algorithms suitable for these tasks, which require minimal configuration.
+Sequentia aims to provide interpretable out-of-the-box machine learning algorithms suitable for these tasks, which require minimal configuration.

 In recent times, variants of the Recurrent Neural Network (particularly LSTMs and GRUs) have generally proven to be the most successful in modelling long-term dependencies in sequences.
 However, the design of RNN architectures is very opiniated and requires much configuration and engineering, and is therefore not included as part of the package.

 ## Features

-The algorithms provided within Sequentia support the use of multivariate observation sequences with different durations.
+The following algorithms provided within Sequentia support the use of multivariate observation sequences with different durations.

 ### Classification algorithms